GraydonHall42/GraydonHall42/README.md

 My name is Graydon Hall, and I'm from Calgary, AB, Canada 🍁.<br>
 I have 3 years of experience working as a full-stack software developer, most recently with PHP (Laravel), and Vue.js.<br>

-I have my BSc. in Mechanical Engineering ⚙️ along with my Masters in Software Engineering 💻<br>
+I have a BSc. in Mechanical Engineering ⚙️ along with a Masters in Software Engineering 💻<br>

 ### Technologies and Skills 👨‍💻